lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 ### 6. Conclusion

-- 99.99% of the time, generic hashmap is good enough.
+- Most of the time, generic hashmap is good enough.
+- Small array access can be faster than hashmap, while working with small set of data, maybe it's better to use array.
+CPU cache matter.
 - When working with fixed input set, it's good time to think about perfect hash function.
-- CPU cache can affect a lot on performance.
 - Test, benchmark and profiling is valuable when optimizing.
-- Microbenchmark most of the time is useless and premature optimization is the root of all evils.
+- Micro-benchmarking is overkill most of the time and premature optimization is the root of all evils [^2].
+- This Cantor pairing PHF can become bloat quickly, e.g. `cantorPairing(500, 500) = 501000`, so it cannot be used as a generic hash function.
+  What you should take away from this post is the way of solving specific problem only.

 Source code:

-- [main.go](code/main.go): Implementation of all solutions.
+- [main.go](code/main.go): Implementation for all solutions.
 - [main_test.go](code/main_test.go): Test and benchmark.

-Or see it on [Github](https://github.com/lnquy/www/blob/main/write/content/blog/country-code-checking-cantor/code).
+Or see it on [Github](https://github.com/lnquy/www/tree/main/write/content/blog/country-code-checking-cantor/code).

 ```shell
 $ go test -run=^$ -bench=BenchmarkCheckCountryCode -cpu 1